Hellenistic sculpture: Architectural Sculpture

 Between the 3rd and 2nd centuries BC Pergamos emerged as one of the most active centers of sculpture production, due to the generous patronage of its kings Attalus I and Eumenes II.
 Under the first, the type of wounded warriors was developed, celebrated in the dying Galatians and Amazons, and under the second, the great Altar of Zeus was built, decorated with friezes and statuary of great expressiveness.
 The Altar is the richest decorated monument of the entire period and the most important achievement of the "baroque" trend, whose potential Epigonus of Pergamos, the chief sculptor of the monument, was among the first to fully understand and exploit.
 A Gigantomachia and the story of Thelephus, the legendary founder of the city, are depicted there.
 In technical and thematic terms, the frieze of the Gigantomachia introduced several innovations, minimizing the importance of the background, taking to extremes the preciousness in the description of details, presenting minor deities alongside the Olympian gods, and going beyond the limits of the frieze to place characters advancing into the steps of the monument, subverting the traditional conventions that governed the relationship between statuary and architecture.
 On the other hand, the frieze of Thelepheus rescued the importance of the background but added unprecedented details of landscape scenes.

 Another important monument in the first half of the 2nd century is the great temple of Artemis Leucofriene in Magnesia.
 Among its decorations are a frieze with animals and a long frieze showing Amazonomachy, with 340 carved figures.
 Its quality is not of the highest, but its interest lies in the great diversity of plastic solutions, which avoid any monotony.
 In the same city there is an altar of Artemis with significant decoration, with many remaining fragments of human and animal figures.
 An entire frieze with bucraniums, however, was lost during World War II.
 A little later is the Altar of Dionysus in Kos, where most of a large frieze showing a Dionysian procession and battle scenes survives.

 Etruscan architectural sculpture

-Already mentioned before, the practice of Etruscan architectural decoration deserves some additional lines because it is one of the most typical achievements of their art and because of its unique character in the Hellenistic panorama.
+Etruscan architectural decoration is one of the most typical achievements of their art and has a unique character in the Hellenistic panorama.
 This tradition was born already in the Archaic period, but continued throughout its history.
 Unlike the other Hellenistic cultures, which favored stone, the Etruscans preferred terracotta, and applied it for the decoration of the whole series of architectural elements - pediments, metopes, acroteria, capitals, friezes, etc. The compositions are characterized by a relative formal independence from the structure that holds them, and show motifs that blend Greek and local imagery.
-In one point where they agree with the practice of the entire Hellenistic world was the fact that all this sculpture was vividly colored.
+In common with the rest of the Hellenistic world, all of this sculpture was vividly colored.
 Among the richest examples of this application are the pediments of a temple at Talamone, from the 2nd century BC, showing various scenes from the story of the Seven against Thebes.